-I have seen people in my Facebook circles recently posting that it’s a sign of privilege to “take a break” from all this constant news and Nazi vitriol.
-How the marginalized groups don’t get to just “check out” from it.
+I have seen people in online circles recently posting that it’s a sign of privilege to “take a break” from all this constant news and Nazi vitriol.
+How marginalized groups don’t get to just “check out” from it.

-And I think I understand what they’re pointing at, and I get it.
-And I think that’s, you know, nice.
+And I think I understand what they’re pointing at, and I think this is a place to be careful.

 But taking my face out of the hot-off-the-press breaking news and everyone’s opinion on it isn’t the same as denying or fair-weathered awareness.
 It’s only abdication if I abdicate.